JonahDW/Image-processing/README.md

   -h, --help            show this help message and exit -o OUTPUT_FORMAT [OUTPUT_FORMAT ...], --output_format OUTPUT_FORMAT [OUTPUT_FORMAT ...]
                         Output format of the catalog, supported formats are: ds9, fits, star, kvis, ascii, csv.
-Only fits format includes all available information and can be used for further processing.
-Input can be multiple entries, e.g. -o fits ds9 (default = fits).
+In case of fits, ascii, ds9, and csv, additionally choose output catalog as either source list (srl) or gaussian list (gaul), default srl.
+Only a fits format source list includes all available information and will be used for further processing.
+Input can be multiple entries, e.g. -o fits:srl ds9 (default = fits:srl).
   -s SIZE, --size SIZE  If masking, multiply the size of the masks by this
                         amount (default = 1.0).
   --plot [PLOT]         Plot the results of the sourcefinding as a png of the